7 Authentic Norwegian Foods You Should Try

 Photo: Tine Kitchen Norway

-Recommended spot to find it: Most food courts in Norway serve fiskekaker, no matter where you are in the country.
-This is another dish, however, where you can buy all the ingredients from the supermarket and make it yourself.
-Trust me, it’ll be a thousand times better.
+Where to find it: Most food courts in Norway serve fiskekaker, no matter where you are in the country.

 #4 Brunost